Socrates, the ancient Greek philosopher, believed that true wisdom begins with understanding the self.

 In this blog, we delve into the life of Socrates to better understand him, and most importantly, “ourselves.”

-The method of learning about ourselves advocated by Socrates, known as the Socratic Method involves asking open-ended questions to stimulate critical thinking, draw out any underlying assumptions, and arrive at a more profound understanding of complex life issues.
+It involves asking open-ended questions to stimulate critical thinking, draw out any underlying assumptions, and arrive at a more profound understanding of complex life issues.

-Rather than simply providing answers, the Socratic Method leads people to discover the truth themselves through guided questioning, making the learning process more active and engaging:
+Rather than simply providing answers, the Socratic Method leads people to discover the truth themselves through guided questioning, making the learning process more active and engaging.

 To implement the Socratic Method by yourself, start by choosing “the right” topic you want to explore.
 Then, ask yourself open-ended questions that challenge your assumptions and encourage deeper thinking.